cloudmesh/cloudmesh-cloud/docs/_sources/CM4README.md.txt

 * Create the node

 **Improvement**: Sometimes adjustments to nodes are necessary (switch between different images/OS and service sizes).
-Now our project also allow users to customize their instances across multiple providers by using refactor functions to support their management tasks.
+Cm4 also allow users to customize their instances across multiple providers by using refactor functions to support their management tasks.
 * Resize the node
 * Rebuild(with different image) the node